Po-Chih Leong

-Leong Po-Chih (born 31 December 1939) is a British-Chinese film director.
-He has worked in England, Hong Kong, and the United States.
+Po-Chih Leong (Loeng^{4} Pou^{2}-zi^{3} (梁普智); born 31 December 1939) is a British and Hong Kong filmmaker.
+He was a figure in the Hong Kong New Wave, and was nominated for a Hong Kong Film Award for Best Director for the war drama film Hong Kong 1941 (1984).
+He has also directed films in Britain and the United States.
+He began his career as a trainee film editor at the BBC before joining TVB in 1967, where he set up its film unit in British Hong Kong.

-Early life
+Early life and education

-On 31 December 1939, Leong was born in England to parents from Taishan, Guangdong.
+On 31 December 1939, Leong was born in Northampton to parents from Taishan, Guangdong.
 His father was a seaman who opened a Chinese restaurant in London's West End.
 Leong has two siblings; his younger brother is sculptor Po Shun Leong, and his nephew is photographer Sze Tsung Leong.

 Leong attended Leighton Park School.
 He graduated with a Bachelor of Arts in Philosophy from the University of Exeter and studied at the London Film School.